Find out how Australia’s largest online retailers handle postage and shipping, and what you can learn from them.

 How they do postage: The Iconic offers a package tracking service on their website for registered members, and delivery times are provided for each item via a postcode box on the product page, before it’s added to your shopping cart.

 Delivery time: The Iconic offer free next-day delivery to metro on purchases over $50 when ordered before 10pm on Monday to Thursday.
 Packages to country areas are delivered within four days.
+You can track the packages too, adding to the customer experience.

 Returns: They offer free returns for 100 days as long as the item is unused and with original tags and packaging.
 Return shipping is paid for by The Iconic.